 Gaze at the night sky through our telescopes on select dates!
 Weather permitting, view the Moon, planets, star clusters, and other astronomical objects.
+Stargazing sessions are free and open to the public.
+Not recommended for children under 4.

-Stargazing sessions take place throughout the year on the Skydeck located on the rooftop of the UWM Physics building as well as in other locations for special events.
+Stargazing sessions take place throughout the year on the Skydeck located on the roof of the UWM Physics building as well as in other locations for special events.
 See below for the latest schedule.

 Stargazing Schedule

-UWM Physics Building Skydeck (5th floor)
+UWM Physics Building Skydeck (5th Floor)

 1900 E Kenwood Blvd